 Return to Cuba with us in April for an unforgettable journey and continue your photographic explorations of this Caribbean treasure and its welcoming people.

 This 10-day trip is in alliance with Cuba's premier photographic organization, Fototeca de Cuba.
-Our unique educational program allows U.S. participants to learn about Cuba's long and colorful history and have meaningful interactions with Cubans from all walks of life.
+Our unique program allows U.S. participants to learn about Cuba's long and colorful history and have meaningful interactions with Cubans from all walks of life.